sabynn/pbp-lab/README.md

 1. Suppose that you want to work on Lab 2 problem set.
 Go to the directory that containing Lab 2 README.md.
-2. To ensure your work regarding Lab 2 problem is isolated from your other attempts at other problems, create a new apps specifically for working on Lab 2 problem.
+2. To ensure your work regarding Lab 2 problem is isolated from your other attempts on other problems, create a new apps specifically for working on Lab 2 problem.
 Use Python command:
 `python manage.py startapp lab_2`
-3. Read the README file carefully because It contains set of tasks and Instructions that you can work on.
+3. Read the README file carefully because It contains set of tasks and instructions that you can work on.
 4. Do the tutorial.
 5. Use `git add` or `git rm` to stage/unstage files that you want to save into Git later.
 6. Once you want to save your progress, commit your work to Git.
-Use Git command: `git commit` A text editor will apear where you should write a commit message.
+Use Git command: `git commit` A text editor will appear where you should write a commit message.
 Please try to follow the guidelines written in [this guide](http://chris.beams.io/posts/git-commit/) on how to write a good commit message.
-7. Repeat steps 4 - 6 until you finished the tutorial.
+7. Repeat steps 4 - 6 until you finish the tutorial.
-8. Once you are ready to submit your work or you want to save it to your repository on GitLab, do a Git push.
+8. Once you are ready to submit your work or you want to save it to your repository on GitLab, do a Git **push**.
 The Git command:
 `git push origin master`

 ## Pulling Updates From Upstream